felipeolifre/dotfiles/README.md

 # dotfiles

-Files for configuring a terminal environment and other various system settings, centered around macOS.
+Files for configuring a terminal environment and other system settings, centered around macOS.
 Check out [this guide](https://dotfiles.github.io) to dotfiles on GitHub for more info.